 Reading, writing and maths

 Help with reading, writing and maths is out there.
+A good place to find help is 26TEN.

-Both 26Ten and SEE assistance are offered in many places around Tasmania.
+Both 26TEN and SEE assistance are offered in many places around Tasmania.

 During the coronavirus (COVID-19) emergency and recovery, TasTAFE is offering short online courses and “skill sets”, including options in reading, writing, and maths for work and trade.
 For more information, see SKILL UP in the “Education and training resources” section below.

-If you think you’ll find it hard to tell someone you have trouble with reading, writing or maths, maybe watch Maree’s Story and Tom’s Story on the 26Ten website, to see what a difference it has made to the lives of these older Tasmanians.
+If you think you’ll find it hard to tell someone you have trouble with reading, writing or maths, maybe watch Maree’s Story and Tom’s Story on the 26TEN website, to see what a difference it has made to the lives of these older Tasmanians.